amblina/katacoda-scenarios/tutorial3/step2.md

-The vast majority of software packaged with unix and unix-like operating systems come with a **man page** - a manual to explain how to run the software.
+The vast majority of software packaged with unix and unix-like operating systems comes with a **man page** - a manual to explain how to run the software.

 Now check out the [man page](https://en.wikipedia.org/wiki/Man_page) for `ls`.
 You will first see sections called `NAME`, `SYNOPSIS`, `DESCRIPTION`.
 Most